Skip to content

 Launch Julia REPL

-Run julia in your Terminal.
+Run julia in Terminal.

 $ julia